How NanoVi® Recovery Technology Improves HRV

 The most important thing to strengthen performance is the ability to recover at different levels from every workout.
 Heart rate variability analysis, if well used and well performed, is one of the best tools to learn about the status of the functional reserves of an athlete.

-Functional reserves represent the ability of activation of the two main regulatory mechanisms: the neuro-endorcrine system and the autonomic nervous system.
+Functional reserves represent the ability of activation of the two main regulatory mechanisms: the neuro-endocrine system and the autonomic nervous system.

 Knowing the activity and balance between the sympathetic and para-sympathetic nervous system allows us to manage fatigue, rest and training loads in order to avoid overreaching, overtraining and excessive physical stress.